 All Photographs, videos and stories have copyrights.
 Reproduction in any manner is prohibited.

+50th Anniversary of the Vietnam War.
+The official commemorative period started in May 2012 and will run through November 2025.
 The commemoration honors and thanks the veterans of the Vietnam War, including personnel who were held as POW's or listed as MIA for their service and sacrifice on behalf of the United States and to honor and thank the families of these veterans.
 It highlights the service of all the Armed Forces during the Vietnam War and the contributions of Federal agencies and other organizations that served with or in support of the Armed Forces.

-Helen Murphy © 2009-2016 All Rights Reserved
+Helen Murphy © 2009-2021 All Rights Reserved